 After attempts to escape the fate of an independent filmmaker, Kitchell returned to documentary in 2008 to make A Fierce Green Fire.
 It was a massive undertaking; and thanks to volunteers, collaborators, funders and Marc Weiss, founder of the series P.O.V. who came aboard as Executive Producer, we just made it to Sundance – then went home and finished the film.
 Mark and daughter Celia organized three hundred grassroots screenings, a phenomenal feat of indie distribution.
 The capper was national broadcast on PBS’s American Masters on Earth Day 2014.

 Evolution of Organic grew out of A Fierce Green Fire.
 Funding came more quickly and easily.
 The film was finished in two years, breaking Mark’s land speed record by more than half.
 The creative process went well, especially working with master editor Robert Dalva.
 Heroes on the funding front included the Gaia Fund and David Bronner.
 Struggles came in raising completion funds and distribution.
-We organized over one hundred screenings, but were unable to get a television broadcast or consumer video distributor .
-Now we are launching our own distribution.
+We organized over one hundred screenings, but were unable to get a television broadcast or international sales.